telerik/reporting-docs/getting-started/installation/adding-private-nuget-feed.md

 # Adding the Telerik Private NuGet Feed to VS

-> The legacy https://nuget.telerik.com/nuget server is now deprecated.
-Make sure you are using the new https://nuget.telerik.com/v3/index.json server, which is faster, lighter, and reduces the number of requests from your NuGet client.
+> The old **https://nuget.telerik.com/nuget** server is deprecated and we encourage our clients to switch to the v3 API.
+The new v3 API is faster, lighter, and reduces the number of requests from NuGet clients.
+The **NuGet v2** server at https://nuget.telerik.com/nuget will be sunset in **November 2024**.
+The new v3 protocol offers faster package searches and restores, improved security, and more reliable infrastructure.
+To redirect your feed to the NuGet v3 protocol, all you have to do is to change your NuGet package source URL to https://nuget.telerik.com/v3/index.json.

 Telerik provides NuGet packages from the private Telerik NuGet feed which you can add to the Visual Studio NuGet package manager.